Johnson & Johnson (JNJ)

 Average number of days

-The Days of Inventory on Hand (DOH) ratio for Johnson & Johnson has shown a steady increase over the past five years, indicating that the company is holding inventory for a longer period before selling it.
-This could be a sign of inefficiency in inventory management or changing market demand.
+1. Days of Inventory on Hand (DOH): The trend of Johnson & Johnson's DOH ratio has been increasing over the years, indicating that the company is holding inventory for a longer period before selling it.
+This could be due to factors such as changes in demand, production delays, or inventory management issues.
+It is crucial for the company to monitor and optimize its inventory levels to avoid excess holding costs and potential obsolescence.

 See also: